mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         [angular_velocity] (vector3)
     }

 This is _lossless_ technique because it doesn't change the state sent over the network in any way.
-It's also extremely effective, since statistically speaking, most of the time the majority of cubes in the scene are at rest.
+It's also extremely effective, since statistically speaking, most of the time the majority of cubes are at rest.

 To optimize bandwidth further we need to use _lossy techniques_.
 For example, we can reduce the precision of the physics state sent over the network by bounding position in some min/max range and quantizing it to a resolution of 1/1000th of a centimeter and sending that quantized position as an integer value in some known range.
 The same basic approach can be used for linear and angular velocity.
 For rotation I used the _smallest three representation_ of a quaternion.